Digital Marketer Interview Questions

 DIGITAL MARKETER SAMPLE INTERVIEW QUESTIONS

 Example: “I’ve always been interested in online activities.
-It started with a social media account and gaming, but then grew into other areas.
-During college, I became interested and how to use the internet to market products.
+It started with a social media account and gaming but then grew into other areas.
+During college, I became interested on how to use the internet to market products.
 After learning traditional marketing techniques, I explored online channels and methodologies.
-After this, I never looked back and knew that Digital Marketing was my passion.”
+After that, I knew digital marketing was my passion and never looked back.”

 Question: Can you describe what a responsive website is?